watmough/open-vds-sandbox/docs/connection.rst

   - AuthTokenUrl
   - ClientId
-  - ClientSecret
+  - ClientSecret (Optional)
   - RefreshToken
+  - Scopes  (Optional)

-When these paramaters are provided OpenVDS will send a "x-www-form-urlencoded" http request to `AuthTokenUrl` with supplied values and also added: grant_type=refresh_token&scope=openid email.
+When these paramaters are provided OpenVDS will send a "x-www-form-urlencoded" http request to `AuthTokenUrl` with supplied values and also added: grant_type=refresh_token&scope=openid email. scope can be overrided with the Scopes connectionString parameter.
+The ClientSecret is optional, as it is not needed when using, by eg, OAuth2 + PKCE.
 The used refresh token will be updated If the response contains a refresh_token member.
 It is the access_token member of the return that will be used as the sdtoken until it expires.

 NOTE: Key values for `sd` can use `snake_case` instead of `CammelCase` to match the look and feel of the response from the token provider.